hackmcgill/hackerAPI/docs/standards.md

 ### Routes files

-Below is an example Model file:
+Route files define the different endpoints for our API.
+Below is an example Routes file:

 ```javascript
 "use strict";